X2Y2-io/x2y2-sdk/README.md

 ## Overriding Gas

-For methods that submit transactions, it's possible to overrides ethers variables like `gasLimit`, `gasPrice`, `maxFeePerGas`, `maxPriorityFeePerGas`, etc.
+For methods that submit transactions, it's possible to override default transaction variables like `gasLimit`, `gasPrice`, `maxFeePerGas`, and/or `maxPriorityFeePerGas` by passing an ethers [overrides object](https://docs.ethers.io/v5/api/contract/contract/#Contract--write).

 ```JavaScript
 await acceptOffer({